 What is a dental impression?

 A dental impression is a negative imprint of your teeth and the surrounding soft tissues.
-A dentist will then use this imprint to form a positive reproduction (cast or model).
+A dental professional will then use this impression to create a positive reproduction (cast or model) after the material sets and hardens.
 Dental impressions, which are essentially hollow molds, are sent to a lab technician to recreate the tooth or teeth.
 A dental laboratory technician will then complete this process by filling the mold.
 An impression can be partial, to replace a missing tooth or a few missing teeth, or full sets of teeth, when fabricating dentures.

 A full set of dentures will replace an entire arch.
 Therefore, your dentist will need a full impression.
 A denture impression will fit over the gums and any remaining teeth.
 This is done to ensure the dentures feel and look as natural as possible.

 It is possible to restore teeth in a state of decay by crowning.
 A plastic or metal crown will cover the exposed part of the tooth above the gum line.
 The purpose of a dental crown is to strengthen a brittle and fragile tooth.
 An impression will help to ensure an exact fit, so as not to displace the teeth next to the crown.
 Part of the dental crown impression-making process is the removal of tooth enamel in order to ensure a snug fit of the replacement.

 The purpose of a dental bridge is to close or “bridge” the gap between teeth due to a missing tooth or missing teeth.
 A dental bridge is a prosthetic tooth that is anchored in place by dental crowns on either side.
 Dental crowns can cap natural teeth or implants.
 To guarantee a precise fit, a dentist will make an accurate impression of the teeth on both sides of the gap.